ozeliurs/Takenoko/doc/RAPPORT-C.md

    with a priority of 10.
 3. The first two actions of the bot are well-defined in the specs.
-If the bot is the early game state, he will choose an objective card because of the priority of 200, and then he will choose the cloudy meteo to get an irrigation.
+If the bot is the early game state, he will choose an objective card because of the priority of 200, and then he will choose the cloudy weather to get an irrigation.
-4. The bot always takes the Cloudy meteo and takes the watershed improvement when he gets the question mark meteo thanks to `SmartChooseAndApplyWeather` behavior which as in argument the cloudy meteo.
+4. The bot always takes the Cloudy weather and takes the watershed improvement when he gets the "question mark" weather thanks to `SmartChooseAndApplyWeather` behavior which as in argument the cloudy weather.
 As for the improvement part, when the bot can draw an improvement, it follows the `SmartDrawImprovement` behavior.
 5. Since the bot moves the panda to the bamboo that allows him to complete an objective in his deck, he will prefer to go to the bamboo that allows him to complete one of the objective.